 Add groups instead of individual users as members

 Although target audiences help users more easily share with specific people, they're still intended to encourage broad sharing and collaboration in your organization.
 It's usually best to add groups for departments or larger teams as members of a target audience rather than individual users.

 You can add any type of group as a member of a target audience, including groups you create with Admin console, APIs, or another tool; groups users create; or groups created outside your organization.
 Here are some ways to streamline creation and management of groups you use for target audience membership:

-- Keep group membership updated automatically—You can use dynamic groups to manage memberships automatically using queries, such as a query on job role or building location.
+- Keep group membership updated automatically—If your Google Workspace edition includes dynamic groups, you can use them to manage memberships automatically using queries, such as a query on job role or building location.
 Dynamic groups, available in the Admin console or with the Cloud Identity API, help you reduce time spent managing group membership manually when users join, move, or leave your organization.
 Learn more about dynamic groups.

 - Keep groups more secure—You can convert a standard group to a security group, which helps you easily regulate, audit, and monitor the group for permission and access control purposes.
 External groups and non-security groups can’t be added to a security group.
 Security groups are available with the Cloud Identity Groups API.
 Learn more about security groups.

 - Manage groups more easily—You can use the Admin SDK Groups API to create groups, or manage groups you create with other tools.
 Learn more about the Admin SDK Groups API.

 - Use groups from Microsoft Active Directory or other tools—You can use Google Cloud Directory Sync to sync groups you create in Microsoft Active Directory or other tools with Google Workspace.
 Then, you can use synced groups “as is” in target audiences.
 Learn more about Cloud Directory Sync.

 Consider how non-admin groups can affect security and privacy